 Is it really possible to learn how to code in three months?
 And more importantly, are the skills you acquire enough to work as a web developer?
 Lucia De Mojà from Italy is living proof that it is in fact possible: she learned to code and found employment as web developer in Gothenburg within four months.
 But how did she do it?

-Presented by Craft Academy
+Ad by Craft Academy

 Lucia was originally aiming for a completely different career path.
 She studied Animal Science, Veterinary Medicine and Molecular Biology (a master’s degree) and aimed for a position within that field.
 But, even though she had a masters degree, spoke Italian, English and Swedish, and had been in Sweden for more than three years, she learned that landing a position within Life Science was going to be a challenge.

 – The fact that I am a curious person and like to study and get to know different things has often been seen as a weakness in Life Science.
 You should be consistent and show a CV that “makes sense” to an employer.
 Going from Animal Science to Molecular Biology didn’t make much sense according to my personal experience in job hunting, so I was often put aside in favour of other candidates with “more consistent careers”.